DSCR Loan Explained: The Complete 2026 Guide

 - The project was then refinanced with a Cash Out DSCR Loan at 75% LTV for a total loan amount of $393,750.

-- With the dscr loan in place, the monthly cashflow of the property looks like this:
+- With the DSCR loan in place, the monthly cashflow of the property looks like this:

 - Rent: $3,600